Multicoloured Angel

 -

-Spirit Element: Space
+Spirit Element: Air

-£ 95.00 – £ 990.00 BUYSpace belongs to a series of 5 paintings in art-ma’s Elements collection, each relating to one of the classical elements: Fire, Water, Earth, Air and Space.
+£ 95.00 – £ 990.00 BUYAir belongs to a series of 5 paintings in art-ma’s collection, each relating to one of the classical elements: Fire, Water, Earth, Air and Space.
 This collection created by Ovidiu Kloska, is a compilation of abstract paintings, featuring heavy textures in rich colours, resulting in contemporary artwork that is both fascinating and dramatic.

-The Space element is the subtlest of all the elements.
-It can not be identified by our senses.
-It can only be felt by our soul.
+Air is a symbol of our soul, divinity, breath and strength and consciousness.
 Although the elements are significant across many cultures, in the Upanishad, an ancient scripture from Hinduism, it refers to the elements being used for spiritual growth.

 “From Atman (your inner self) did space come into being;